powsybl/powsybl.github.io/docs/iidm/importer/post-processor/GroovyScriptPostProcessor.md

 println "Network " + network.getId() + " (" + network.getSourceFormat()+ ") is imported"
 ```

-Read this [tutorial](../../../todo.md) to learn how to write more complex groovy script.
+Read this [tutorial](../../../todo.md) to learn how to write more complex groovy scripts.

 # Maven configuration
 To use the Groovy post processor, add the following dependencies to the `pom.xml` file: